WISE-Community/docs/index.md

 - [Set up WISE for local development](developer/setup-local-development-environment)

-# WISE Community
+# WISE community

-[The WISE Community](https://wise-discuss.berkeley.edu) is a friendly forum where WISE users from around the world can post updates, ask questions and suggest new ideas.
+[WISE community](https://wise-discuss.berkeley.edu) is a friendly forum where WISE users from around the world can post updates, ask questions and suggest new ideas.
 Please come and join us!